aesthetic-suite/framework/docs/design-system.md

   # Font family for the entire system.
 If not provided, defaults to the OS font.
   fontFamily: 'Roboto'

+  # Body text settings.
+  text:
-  # Root font size (in pixels).
+    # Root text size (in pixels).
+Is the basis for all spacing calculations.
-  fontSize: 16
+    size: 16

-  # Factor to increase heading font size for each level.
+    # Factor to increase (large) and decrease (small) body text each level.
-  headingScale: 1.25
+    sizeScale: 1.25

-  # Root unitless line height.
+    # Unitless line height.
 Can be calculated by dividing the
     # desired line height (30px) by the font size (20px): 30 / 20 = 1.5.
-  # Initless is preferred for accessibility, scaling, and maintaining the correct ratio.
+    # Unitless is preferred for accessibility, scaling, and maintaining the correct ratio.
     lineHeight: 1.25

+    # Factor to increase (large) and decrease (small) text line height each level.
+    lineHeightScale: 0

     # Factor to increase (mobile-first) or decrease (desktop-first) text and headings each breakpoint.
     responsiveScale: 1.1

-  # Factor to increase (large) and decrease (small) body text for each level.
-  textScale: 1.25
+  # Title heading settings.
+  heading:
+    # Same settings as text above.

 # Border related settings.
-border:
+borders:
   # Rounded corner radius (in pixels).
   radius: 3